guides

 If your visa is expiring soon, it’s important to act quickly.
-There is no formal “visa extension” process in New Zealand — you need to apply for a new visa before your current one expires.
+There is no formal “visa extension” or “visa renewal” process in New Zealand: you apply for a new visa before your current one expires.
+INZ’s own guidance is blunt: you cannot extend your visa, so the real task is lodging a fresh application in good time.

 What you need to do